gsmainclusivetechlab/b4ll-callcentre/docs/architecture/overview.md

     using AWS CloudFormation and AWS SAM.
 -   The main language used for the project is TypeScript
 -   The API's follow the API Specification 3.0

+    ***

+##### Footnotes

+-   <a name="landingpage">1 </a>: B4LL project page contains relevant
+    information for a better understanding of the use of biometrics and how the B4ll project can support mobile operators in the implementation of biometric technologies.